-THOMAS ANDREWS - Obituary
+Thomas Andrews - Obituary

 1/1

-In addition to his parents he is predeceased by his 4 sisters.
+In addition to his parents, he is predeceased by his four sisters.

-A Private Service was held for the family at the Whitmire United Methodist Church.
-A Graveside Service was held Monday, July 27, 2020 at 11:45 a.m. at Whitmire Cemetery for family and close friends.
-The family will receive friends after the service.
-Masks will be required when social distancing is not possible.
+A private service will be held for the family at the Whitmire United Methodist Church.
+A Graveside Service was held Monday, July 27, 2020, at 11:45 a.m. at Whitmire Cemetery for family and close friends.
+The family received friends after the service.
+Masks were required when social distancing was not possible.